 JDK8 or above version is required.
 Because the lack of JCE(Java Cryptography Extension) of Open-JDK in YUM repository of CentOS will fail the connection between Web3SDK and nodes, we recommend users to download it from OpenJDK website when it is CentOS system.
-Download here Installation Guide using telnet command to test if channel_listen_port of nodes connected with Web3SDK is open.
+Download here Installation Guide please check FISCO BCOS installation guide network connectivity using telnet command to test if channel_listen_port of nodes connected with Web3SDK is open.
 If not, please check the network connectivity and security strategy.